 '''

 bOkay = (pCallBack) ? pCallBack( &fd ) : TRUE;

 if (bOkay)

-listDummy.SendMessage( LB_ADDSTRING, 0, (LPARAM) fd.cFileName );
+listDummy.SendMessage( LB_ADDSTRING.
+0. (LPARAM) fd.cFileName );

 '''

-By returning TRUE or FALSE from the callback routine, the creator of the CDirListCtrl object can accept or reject any file.
-We'll see later in the chapter how the DirList2 program takes advantage of this feature to winnow the files that appear in the directory list.
+By returning TRUE or FALSE from the callback routine, the creator of the chapter how the DirList2 program takes advantage of this feature to winnow the files that appear in the directory list.